Listening Matters: Advisor Dave DelFiandra

-As a partner at the law firm of Leech, Tishman, Fuscaldo & Lampl and a member of its estates & trusts practice group, Dave DelFiandra often finds himself listening to people who are giving thoughtful consideration to helping others through charitable giving.
+As chair of the estates and trusts group for Leech Tishman, Dave DelFiandra often finds himself listening to people who are giving thoughtful consideration to helping others through charitable giving.

 Clients Carleton and Emma Campbell were referred to DelFiandra to discuss an estate planning matter.
 During the discussion, it came to light that they had concerns about a charitable fund that they had established with another organization.

 "They are super nice people," he says.
 "I listened and came to understand that they felt they had been poorly treated by other advisers in the past."

 Being a good listener put him in good stead with Carleton and Emma, who were relatively new to Pittsburgh and unsure of where to turn next.
 DelFiandra planted a seed, which is how he sees his role as an advisor.
 He understood that the Campbells were seeking involvement and communication; they wanted to understand exactly where their money was going and what it was doing.